 Inspect all flooring material carefully for correct product and visible defects BEFORE INSTALLALATION.
 Warranties do not cover visible defects once they are installed (a defect/irregular tolerance of up to 10% is allowed).
-As all wood is unique, with no two pieces alike, review and compare the new flooring with the "sample board" from which the floor was selected to ensure it meets the homeowners' expectations prior to the installation.
+As all flooring is unique, with no two pieces alike, review and compare the new flooring with the "sample board" from which the floor was selected to ensure it meets the homeowners' expectations prior to the installation.
+Vinyl, XDF, or any other inorganic flooring may have repeated patterns.
 If flooring is not acceptable, contact your distributor immediately and arrange for replacement.
-It is the responsibility of the installer/owner to ensure subfloor and jobsite conditions are environmentally and structurally acceptable for wood floor installation.
+It is the responsibility of the installer/owner to ensure subfloor and jobsite conditions are environmentally and structurally acceptable for flooring installation.
 Problems or failures related to deficiencies in subfloor or job site damage after installation are not covered by our warranty.

-- Receive the floor and make sure it meets owner's expectations. - Grade out and separate any pieces with visible defects/irregularities. - Test the subfloor and jobsite itself, including ambient temperature/relative humidity and all other variables that may adversely affect a wood floor. - Record the flooring moisture content upon delivery and at time of installation RETAIN THESE RECORDS - Acclimate flooring to appropriate site conditions.
+- Receive the floor and make sure it meets owner's expectations.
+Grade out and separate any pieces with visible defects/irregularities.
+Test the subfloor and jobsite itself, including ambient temperature/relative humidity and all other variables that may adversely affect the flooring selected to be installed. - Record the flooring moisture content upon delivery and at time of installation RETAIN THESE RECORDS (not applicable to synthetic flooring options) - Acclimate flooring to appropriate site conditions.
 Follow NWFA Installation Guidelines for Acclimation on Jobsite (Section I, Chapter 2)

 ADM Flooring® products are designed to perform within a typical residential environment.
-Wood installed in areas where relative humidity is below 30% may cup and shrink (a humidifier may be necessary to keep the relative humidity within recommended levels of 30% to 50% year- round).

-Flooring installed on wet subfloors may crown and buckle.
-CORRECT ANY OVERLY DRY OR WET CONDITIONS BEFORE INSTALLATION.
+Wood installed in areas where relative humidity is below 30% or above 50% may cup, warp, bow, shrink, delaminate, or split.
+A humidifier or dehumidifier may be necessary to keep the relative humidity within recommended levels of 30% to 50% year- round.
+Wood flooring installed and/or kept outside of this humidity range will likely react causing irreparable damage.
+CORRECT ANY OVERLY DRY OR WET CONDITIONS BEFORE INSTALLATION (not applicable to waterproof flooring options).